 Whose name will be on the contract: Most suppliers only allow for one named person on the account.
-Some companies may allow for you and your housemates to be named on your contract, so check this before you decide who the named account holder should be.
+Some companies may let you and your housemates be named on your contract, so check before you decide who the account holder should be.

 Renewing your contract: When the time comes for you to leave your current accommodation, you might consider extending your broadband on a monthly rolling contract.
 This gives you more flexibility to switch supplier without losing your service.

 Make sure you shop around to get the best student broadband deals by going to our comparison page.

 Do I need to be a student to get student broadband?